Sanket399/MCQ_Quizzer/FCN_mcqs.md

 d) It can be configured on Ether-Channel also
 Correct answer: B

 61. Which command would you place on the interface connected to the Internet?
-A. ip nat inside
+a) ip nat inside
-B. ip nat outside
+b) ip nat outside
-C. ip outside global
+c) ip outside global
-D. ip inside local
+d) ip inside local
-Answer: Option B
+Correct answer: B

 62. Which command will show you all the translations active on your router?
-A. show ip nat translations
+a) show ip nat translations
-B. show ip nat statistics
+b) show ip nat statistics
-C. debug ip nat
+c) debug ip nat
-D. clear ip nat translations *
+d) clear ip nat translations *
+Correct answer: A

 63. Which command would you place on the interface on a private network?
-A. ip nat inside
+a) ip nat inside
-B. ip nat outside
+b) ip nat outside
-C. ip outside global
+c) ip outside global
-D. ip inside local
+d) ip inside local
-Answer: Option A
+Correct answer: A

 64. Pat Address Translation is also termed what?
-A. NAT Fast
+a) NAT Fast
-B. NAT Static
+b) NAT Static
-C. NAT Overload
+c) NAT Overload
-D. Overloading Static
+d) Overloading Static
-Answer: Option C
+Correct answer: C

 65. When creating a pool of global addresses, which of the following can be used instead of the netmask command?
-A. / (slash notation)
+a) / (slash notation)
-B. prefix-length
+b) prefix-length
-C. no mask
+c) no mask
-D. block-size
+d) block-size
-Answer: Option A
+Correct answer: A

 66. Which of the following would be a good starting point for troubleshooting if your router is not translating?
-A. Reboot.
+a) Reboot.
-B. Call Cisco.
+b) Call Cisco.
-C. Check your interfaces for the correct configuration.
+c) Check your interfaces for the correct configuration.
-D. Run the debug all command.
+d) Run the debug all command.
-Answer: Option C
+Correct answer: C

 67. Which command will show you the summary of the NAT configuration?
-A. show ip nat translations
+a) show ip nat translations
-B. show ip nat statistics
+b) show ip nat statistics
-C. debug ip nat
+c) debug ip nat
-D. clear ip nat translations *
+d) clear ip nat translations *
-Answer: Option B
+Correct answer: B

 68. Which of the following is considered to be the destination host before translation?
-A. Inside local
+a) Inside local
-B. Outside local
+b) Outside local
-C. Inside global
+c) Inside global
-D. Outside global
+d) Outside global
-Answer: Option B
+Correct answer: B

 69. Which of the following is considered to be the address after translation?
-A. Inside local
+a) Inside local
-B. Outside local
+b) Outside local
-C. Inside global
+c) Inside global
-D. Outside global
+d) Outside global
-Answer: Option C
+Correct answer: C

 70. Which are considered the methods of NAT?
-(Select all that apply) 1..
-Static
+(Select all that apply)
+1. Static
-2..
-IP NAT pool
+2. IP NAT pool
-3..
-Dynamic
+3. Dynamic
-4..
-NAT double-translation
+4. NAT double-translation
-5..
-Overload
+5. Overload
-A. 1 and 6
+a) 1 and 6
-B. 3 only
+b) 3 only
-C. 1, 3 and 5
+c) 1, 3 and 5
-D. All of the above
+d) All of the above
-Answer: Option C
+Correct answer: C

 71. Which command will allow you to see real-time translations on your router?
-A.
-show ip nat translations
+a) show ip nat translations
-B.
-show ip nat statistics
+b) show ip nat statistics
-C.
-debug ip nat
+c) debug ip nat
-D.
-clear ip nat translations *
+d) clear ip nat translations *
-Answer: Option C
+Correct answer: C

 72. Which of the following would be good reasons to run NAT?
 1. You need to connect to the Internet and your hosts don't have globally unique IP addresses.
 2. You change to a new ISP that requires you to renumber your network.
 3. You don't want any hosts connecting to the Internet.
 4. You require two intranets with duplicate addresses to merge.
-A.
-1, 2 and 4
+a) 1, 2 and 4
-B.
-2 and 4
+b) 2 and 4
-C.
-3 only
+c) 3 only
-D.
-All of the above
+d) All of the above
-Answer: Option A
+Correct answer: A

 73. Which of the following are advantages of using NAT?
 1. Translation introduces switching path delays.
 2. Conserves legally registered addresses.
 3. Causes loss of end-to-end IP traceability.
 4. Increases flexibility when connecting to the Internet.
 5. Certain applications will not function with NAT enabled.
 6. Reduces address overlap occurrence.
-A.
-1, 3 and 4
+a) 1, 3 and 4
-B.
-3, 5 and 6
+b) 3, 5 and 6
-C.
-5 and 6
+c) 5 and 6
-D.
-2, 4 and 6
+d) 2, 4 and 6
-Answer: Option D
+Correct answer: D

 74. Which of the following is considered to be the address before translation?
-A.
-Inside local
+a) Inside local
-B.
-Outside local
+b) Outside local
-C.
-Inside global
+c) Inside global
-D.
-Outside global
+d) Outside global
-Answer: Option A
+Correct answer: A

 75. Which of the following are disadvantages of using NAT?
 1. Translation introduces switching path delays.
 2. Conserves legally registered addresses.
 3. Causes loss of end-to-end IP traceability.
 4. Increases flexibility when connecting to the Internet.
 5. Certain applications will not function with NAT enabled.
 6. Reduces address overlap occurrence.
-A.
-1, 3 and 5
+a) 1, 3 and 5
-B.
-3 and 4
+b) 3 and 4
-C.
-2, 4 and 5
+c) 2, 4 and 5
-D.
-1 and 3
+d) 1 and 3
-Answer: Option A
+Correct answer: A

 76. Which of the following is considered to be the destination host after translation?
-A.
-Inside local
+a) Inside local
-B.
-Outside local
+b) Outside local
-C.
-Inside global
+c) Inside global
-D.
-Outside global
+d) Outside global
-Answer: Option C
+Correct answer: C

 77. Which command will create a dynamic pool named Todd that will provide you with 30 global addresses?
-A.
-ip nat pool Todd 171.16.10.65 171.16.10.94 net 255.255.255.240
+a) ip nat pool Todd 171.16.10.65 171.16.10.94 net 255.255.255.240
-B.
-ip nat pool Todd 171.16.10.65 171.16.10.94 net 255.255.255.224
+b) ip nat pool Todd 171.16.10.65 171.16.10.94 net 255.255.255.224
-C.
-ip nat pool todd 171.16.10.65 171.16.10.94 net 255.255.255.224
+c) ip nat pool todd 171.16.10.65 171.16.10.94 net 255.255.255.224
-D.
-ip nat pool Todd 171.16.10.1 171.16.10.254 net 255.255.255.0
+d) ip nat pool Todd 171.16.10.1 171.16.10.254 net 255.255.255.0
-Answer: Option B
+Correct answer: B

 78. Which command will clear all the translations active on your router?
-A.
-show ip nat translations
+a) show ip nat translations
-B.
-show ip nat statistics
+b) show ip nat statistics
-C.
-debug ip nat
+c) debug ip nat
-D.
-clear ip nat translations *
+d) clear ip nat translations *
-Answer: Option D
+Correct answer: D

 79. Which of the following is considered to be the destination host after translation?
-A.
-Inside local
+a) Inside local
-B.
-Outside local
+b) Outside local
-C.
-Inside global
+c) Inside global
-D.
-Outside global
+d) Outside global
-Answer: Option D
+Correct answer: D